0xsecaas/p2p_chat_lan/P2P_CONCEPTS.md

 # 🌐 Peer-to-Peer Networking Concepts

-This document explains the key P2P networking concepts demonstrated by our walkie-talkie application.
+This document explains the key P2P networking concepts demonstrated by our Chat application.

 ## 🔍 What is Peer-to-Peer (P2P) Networking?